-Property Input Value Default commit_frequency =number_of operations Specifies a maximum number of operations after which Post issues a commit.
+Property Input Value Default commit_frequency=number_of operations Specifies a maximum number of operations after which Post issues a commit.
 Can be any integer greater than 1.
-Can be used to divide a large transaction into two or more smaller ones, each containing, at most, the specified number_of_operations .
+Can be used to divide a large transaction into two or more smaller ones, each containing, at most, the specified number_of_operations.
 This option can work around resource limits that affect large transactions, such as the number of row locks permitted per transaction.
-50000 max_active_statements =number_of cursors Specifies the number of concurrent active SQL statements that Post can process to a target database in one session.
+NOTE: The "commit_frequency" property is supported only for the JMS target.
+50000 max_active_statements=number_of cursors Specifies the number of concurrent active SQL statements that Post can process to a target database in one session.
 Can be any integer up to, and including, the maximum number of active statements permitted by the database or client driver.
-It is only used by Post when the SP_OPX_SQL_CACHE DISABLE parameter is set to 0 (enabled).
+It is only used by Post when the SP_OPX_SQL_CACHE_DISABLE parameter is set to 0 (enabled).
 16 target r.mydb queue q1 set resources commit\frequency=10000 target r.mydb queue q1 set resources max\active\statements=10